 - Sexual contact with nursing home residents

-- Tier II Offenders: Individuals in this tier have a lifetime registration requirement and must report to the CLEO in person every 90 days.
-Offenses in this category usually involve violent acts like rape, child molestation, sexual assault, as well as repeat offenses.
+- Tier II Offenders: These have a lifetime registration requirement and must report to the CLEO in person every 90 days.
+These offenses include violent acts like rape, child molestation, sexual assault, as well as repeat offenses.

-Penalties for Not Registering as a Sex Offender in Greene County and Throughout Missouri
+Penalties for Not Registering as a Sex Offender in Greene County, MO

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Greene County, MO child pornography lawyers, we provide assistance in the following areas for clients in Greene County and anywhere in Missouri:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+Along with expert legal representation from our skilled Greene County, MO child pornography attorneys, we provide help in the following practice areas for clients in Greene County and anywhere in Missouri:

 What Are Common Defenses Against Child Pornography Charges in Greene County, MO?

-The Combs Waterkotte skilled Greene County, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients across the Greene County, MO area in cases similar to yours.
-While every case is different with unique circumstances, some defense strategies our attorneys have used include:
+The Combs Waterkotte skilled Greene County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Greene County, MO in cases just like yours.
+While each case presents its own unique circumstances, our attorneys employ a variety of defense strategies, including:

 An Unintentional Possession Defense